puppeteer/puppeteer/docs/api.md

 - `selectorOrFunctionOrTimeout` <[string]|[number]|[function]> A [selector], predicate or timeout to wait for
 - `options` <[Object]> Optional waiting parameters
 - returns: <[Promise]>

+This method behaves differently with respect to the type of the first parameter:
+- if `selectorOrFunctionOrTimeout` is a `string`, than the first argument is treated as a [selector] to wait for and the method is a shortcut for [frame.waitForSelector](#framewaitforselectorselector-options)
+- if `selectorOrFunctionOrTimeout` is a `function`, than the first argument is treated as a predicate to wait for and the method is a shortcut for [frame.waitForFunction()](#framewaitforfunctionpagefunction-options-args).
+- if `selectorOrFunctionOrTimeout` is a `number`, than the first argument is treated as a timeout in milliseconds and the method returns a promise which resolves after the timeout
+- otherwise, an exception is thrown
 <!-- gen:stop -->

 Shortcut for [page.mainFrame().waitFor(selectorOrFunctionOrTimeout[, options])](#framewaitforselectororfunctionortimeout-options).